Women Of Ashkenazi (eastern European) Jewish Descent

 - If you are age 40 or above, get regular mammograms and breast exams (talk to your health care provider about how often).
 Spread the word to women you know to do the same.
 If you have a strong family history of breast cancer, your healthcare provider may recommend that you start mammograms and clinical breast exams earlier.

 - If you have been diagnosed with breast cancer, think about seeking treatment from one of the three Comprehensive Cancer Centers in North Carolina or from another large cancer center.
-See Chapter 13: North Carolina Hospitals and Cancer Centers.
+See our listing of North Carolina Hospitals and Cancer).

-- If you need help paying for mammograms or treatment, see Chapter 7: Financial and Other Assistance.
+- If you need help paying for mammograms or treatment, see Financial and Other Assistance.

 - Be an advocate for your health care.
 If you have been diagnosed with breast cancer, become informed about your diagnosis, treatment, and long-term follow-up care.
 Participate in making decisions about your care.
 Use this Resource Directory to help you learn more about your options and to find additional resources for more information.